 While we are on the subject of body language, it is really important to note that we do not want to punish Fido when he growls.
 Growling is important communication and it’s an important warning, one that we want to preserve.
 If we punish the growl, he’ll learn not to use it at which point he could very well learn that the most effective means of getting a perceived threat to move away is to bite.
 To address your dog’s growling, it’s important to address the underlying cause.
 Are men in hats causing Fido to growl?
 Then we have to address his feelings about men in hats, not simply suppress the growling while he’s around them.

-Pat Miller talks about the “gift” of the growl in this article: “The Gift of the Growl”
+Pat Miller talks about the “gift” of the growl in this article: “Understand Why Dogs Growl”

 Stress Reduction: Help is available at the store when it comes to overall stress reduction for your dog.
 Here are some products we recommend: